threadi/wp-personio-integration-light/readme.txt

 = Can I use the plugin without a Personio account? =

-The plugin can be installed even without Personio account.
+The plugin can be installed even without a Personio account.
 However, it is not usable without Personio data.

 = Does this plugin use iframes? =